mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ### TASK PROMPT (paste as user)

 ```
-Draft a scope statement (“Bot handles ~80% repetitive queries: …”), plus 15 Q&As.
-Include: canonical answer, tone (friendly/concise), answer length target (≤60 words), and a “source/notes” field.
+Draft a scope statement ("Bot handles ~80% repetitive queries: …"), plus 15 Q&As.
+Include: canonical answer, tone (friendly/concise), answer length target (≤60 words), and a "source/notes" field.
 Output as a 4-column CSV (Q, A, Tone, Source/Notes).
 Then generate 10 trick/edge questions we expect customers to ask that should be deferred to human.
 ```

 ---